StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

   Download and extract [starrocks-kafka-connector-xxx.tar.gz](https://github.com/StarRocks/starrocks-connector-for-kafka/releases).

-- Confluent cloud:
+- Confluent Cloud:

-  The Kafka connector is not currently uploaded to Confluent Hub.
-You need to download and extract [starrocks-kafka-connector-xxx.tar.gz](https://github.com/StarRocks/starrocks-connector-for-kafka/releases), package it into a zip file and upload the zip file to Confluent cloud.
+  Currently, the Kafka connector is not uploaded to Confluent Hub.
+You need to download and extract [starrocks-kafka-connector-xxx.tar.gz](https://github.com/StarRocks/starrocks-connector-for-kafka/releases), package it into a zip file and upload the zip file to Confluent Cloud.

 ## Usage

-This section uses a self-managed Kafka cluster as an example to explain how to configure the Kafka connector and the Kafka connect, and then run the Kafka Connect to load data into StarRocks.
+This section uses a self-managed Kafka cluster as an example to explain how to configure the Kafka connector and the Kafka Connect, and then run the Kafka Connect to load data into StarRocks.

 ### Prepare a dataset